Renset/linkq/README.md

 ## Motivation
-I just wanted to create a simple utility which will show me if I have glitches in my internet connection during my Zoom calls for better call control, especially with some strange [Macbook Wi-Fi issues](https://developer.apple.com/forums/thread/97805).
+I just wanted to create a simple utility which will show me when I have glitches in my internet connection during my Zoom calls, taking into account some strange [Macbook Wi-Fi issues](https://developer.apple.com/forums/thread/97805).

 ## Contribution
 Contributions are welcomed, however, adding new features to linkq is not planned at the moment.